-According to the FBI, “an estimated 293,000 American youths currently are at risk of becoming victims of commercial sexual exploitation.”
+According to the Department of Justice, “as many as 300,000 children may become victims of commercial sexual exploitation.”
 Though any child is vulnerable to the lies of a trafficker, there are several groups of youth who are most often exploited.
 As we aim to fight human trafficking by loving those most vulnerable, we look to care for:

 - Runaway youth.
 While you were in Port Authority, it’s likely that you walked by a teen runaway and didn’t know it.
 Sex traffickers know this and actively recruit potential victims there.
 Within 48 hours of being on the street, 33% of teenage runaways are lured into sex trafficking.